Edward Whitacre Jr.: Life and career

 In February 2014 it was announced that he will deliver the Spring Commencement address for University of the Pacific's Stockton campus on May 10, 2014 at Alex G. Spanos Center.

 He continues to live in San Antonio, but frequently travels to Detroit.

 Honors

 In 1997, Whitacre received the Golden Plate Award of the American Academy of Achievement.
 His Golden Plate was presented by Awards Council member Carlos Slim.

 AT&T headquarters in downtown Dallas was dubbed "Whitacre Tower" in honor of Whitacre's 44 years at the company, 17 of which were spent as chairman and CEO.

 In 2004, he was awarded an honorary doctorate degree by the University of the Incarnate Word.

 On November 12, 2008, Texas Tech announced that its college of engineering will be renamed the Edward E. Whitacre Jr. College of Engineering.

 In 2007, AT&T created an award called the "Whitacre Award" to honor the former chairman.

 Whitacre was inducted into the Junior Achievement U.S. Business Hall of Fame in 2009.

 In 2010, Whitacre was named as a finalist for Texan of the Year.

+In 2023, Whitacre was inducted into the Wireless Hall of Fame for his contributions to the cellular industry.